levibeach/krait/README.md

 ![Kapture 2024-09-03 at 08 51 09](https://github.com/user-attachments/assets/6e8f19eb-0b9c-40b4-bba7-880c18ae3a54)

-Krait is a small command line application that records and plays MIDI messages.
+Krait is a command line MIDI looper application that records, plays, and manipulates MIDI messages in real-time.
+Version 0.4.1 includes advanced sequencing operations, save/load functionality, and a customizable terminal user interface.

 **WARNING:** This is a work-in-progress and was created fairly quickly so use at your own risk.

 ## Install & Run

-To get Krait running in the terminal, first makes ure you you have a Node and NPM installed.
+To get Krait running in the terminal, first make sure you have Node.js and NPM installed.

 ```bash
 git clone https://github.com/levibeach/krait.git